jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianpairedsamples.md

   - BF0-: Bayes factor that quantifies evidence for the null hypothesis, relative to the one-sided alternative hypothesis that the difference is smaller than 0.
 - error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.
 - W: The test statistic of the signed rank test.
-- Rhat: A measure of MCMC convergence for the signed rank test.
-The ratio of within chain variance and total variance of the MCMC chains for the delta parameter.
-Values equal to 1 indicate convergence.
+- Rhat: A measure of MCMC convergence for the Wilcoxon test.
+A ratio comparing the between- and within-chain variance of the MCMC estimates for the delta parameter.
+Values less than or equal to 1 indicate convergence.

 #### Descriptives:
 - N: Sample size